-7. The Terms embody the entire agreement and understanding of the parties hereto in respect of Vendor's supply of merchandise to SUPERVALU.
+7. The Terms embody the entire agreement and understanding of the parties hereto in respect of Vendor's supply of products to SUPERVALU.
 The Terms supersede all prior agreements and understandings between the parties with respect to such subject matter.
 In the event of a conflict between the Terms and any purchase order, order confirmation or similar document, the Terms shall prevail.
 The Terms may be modified, amended or discharged only by a written instrument duly executed by both of the parties hereto.

 8. SUPERVALU shall not be deemed to have waived any rights in the Terms unless such waiver is in writing and signed by SUPERVALU.
 No delay or omission on the part of SUPERVALU in exercising any right contained in the Terms shall operate as a waiver of such right or any other right.
 A waiver on any one occasion shall not be construed as a bar to or waiver of any right on any future occasion.